hexdump0815/imagebuilder/doc/chromebooks/preparing-chromebook.md

 ## Flashing on any other system

-for simplicity just use [raspberry pi imager](https://www.raspberrypi.com/software/)
+for simplicity just use[raspberry pi imager](https://www.raspberrypi.com/software/)

 ![rpi-imager](./assets/rpi-imager.png)

 if you use diffrent software you are on your own, it should work but **do not create and issue about it not working**